dirk/quickhook/README.md

 Installed shim .git/hooks/pre-commit
 ```

-The `hook` sub-commands have a some hook-specific options.
+To make it easier to test hooks outside of the normal Git paths the `hook` sub-commands provide some additional options.
 For example, these are some of the options you can use with the pre-commit hook command:

 ```sh
 # Run the pre-commit hooks on all Git-tracked files in the repository